ivanbakel/hout-prover/README.md

-# hout - a non-interactive proof assistant for first-order logic, in pure Haskell
+# hout - a non-interactive proof assistant for first-order logic, in Haskell

-hout is a pure-Haskell non-interactive proof assistant for intuitionistic first-order logic.
+hout is an in-Haskell non-interactive proof assistant for intuitionistic first-order logic.

 Alternatively, hout provides a monad that allows you to write functions in the style of proof-assistant proofs, which are then computable Haskell terms.